The Cauchy Combination Test under Arbitrary Dependence Structures: Abstract

-Aggregating multiple effects is often encountered in large-scale data analysis where the fraction of significant effects is generally small.
-Many existing methods cannot handle it effectively because of lack of computational accuracy for small $p$-values.
-The Cauchy combination test (abbreviated as CCT) ({\em J Am Statist Assoc}, 2020, 115(529):393-402) is a powerful and computational effective test to aggregate individual $p$-values under arbitrary correlation structures.
-This work revisits CCT and shows three key contributions including that (i) the tail probability of CCT can be well approximated by a standard Cauchy distribution under much more relaxed conditions placed on individual $p$-values instead of the original test statistics; (ii) the relaxation conditions are shown to be satisfied for many popular copulas formulating bivariate distributions; (iii) the power of CCT is no less than that of the minimum-type test as the number of tests goes to infinity with some regular conditions.
-These results further broaden the theories and applications of CCT.
-The simulation results verify the theoretic results and the performance of CCT is further evaluated with data from a prostate cancer study.
+Combining individual $p$-values to perform an overall test is often encountered in statistical applications.
+The Cauchy combination test (CCT) ({\em J Am Stat Assoc}, 2020, 115(529): 393-402) is a powerful and computationally efficient approach to integrate individual $p$-values under arbitrary dependence structures for sparse signals.
+We revisit this test to additionally show that (i) the tail probability of the CCT can be approximated just as well when more relaxed assumptions are imposed on individual $p$-values compared to those of the original test statistics; (ii) such assumptions are satisfied by six popular copula distributions; and (iii) the power of the CCT is no less than that of the minimum $p$-value test when the number of $p$-values goes to infinity under some regularity conditions.
+These findings are confirmed by both simulations and applications in two real datasets, thus further broadening the theory and applications of the CCT.